Last Updated: Dec 23, 2018

 On top of all that, there's another good reason why 5-7 reps is ideal.
 Using this amount of reps for your sets will decrease lactic acid secretion in your muscles.
 Lactic acid is metabolic waste produced by the body, and the less of it you produce in your muscles the better.

 Should you stick to the rule of using 5-7 reps for every single exercise you perform?
-No, there are some exceptions.
+No, as with most things in life, there are some exceptions.
 For example, the following exercises should be done with a higher rep range: abs, forearms, calves, and upper traps.
 How many reps is effective for these exercises?

-I would highly recommend using perhaps 10-12 reps for these particular muscle groups.
+I recommend using perhaps 8-12 reps for these particular muscle groups.
 This is because they're mostly made up of slow twitch fibers, so you will need to use slightly more reps to stimulate them fully.
-But this applies only to the muscle groups I have listed, all your other exercises will build more muscle with 5-7 reps.
+But this applies only to the muscle groups I have listed, and all your other exercises will build more muscle with 5-7 reps.

-Now you understand why 5-7 reps is an ideal rep range to use for your weight training sets.
-So if you hear the old argument of how many reps you should use for the best muscle gains, you now know the honest and truthful answer.
+Now you understand why 5-7 reps is an ideal rep range to use for your weight training sets, so if you hear the old argument of how many reps you should use for the best muscle gains, you now know the honest and truthful answer based off aggregate experiences of many seasoned lifters and professionals in this field (not me).